 The content on this page was created by a collaboration of the legal services organizations listed and provides information only.
 Individuals considering taking action should consult with an attorney.

-The Court has also placed a hold on all non-emergency court cases.
-Your landlord could still file an eviction case, but the court will not hear it yet.
-Also, the Governor has ordered that tenants may have a defense related to COVID-19 in certain eviction actions.
-And, the federal government has stopped landlords in certain properties from filing new eviction cases and charging fees related to non-payment of rent until July 25, 2020.
-Seek legal advice about whether your property is covered under the federal law.
 You may want to send a letter or email to your landlord explaining why you cannot pay rent due to a job loss or illness.
 You may be able to enter into a payment plan.
-The landlord may agree to not evict you or charge late fees if you stay on the plan.
+The landlord may agree not to evict you if you stay on the plan.
 You should get any agreement in writing and keep a copy of any letter or email.

-A landlord cannot legally evict a tenant while the Court order pausing evictions is in effect.
-If a landlord tries to evict you without a court order or without the Sheriff/Constable present or denies you essential services (water, electric, gas), that is illegal.
-If your landlord attempts to evict you, call 911 and ask for police assistance.
-If you are illegally evicted, you may consider seeking legal assistance and filing a complaint in court against your landlord.
+If a landlord tries to evict you without a court order and the presence of the Sheriff/Constable or denies you essential services (water, electric, gas), that is illegal.
+If your landlord attempts to evict you this way, call 911 and ask for police assistance.
+If you are illegally evicted, you should seek legal assistance and consider filing a complaint in court against your landlord.
 Because the courts are only hearing emergency cases, the complaint should be filed as an emergency matter if you are trying to get back into the property.
 You should keep track of any expenses, including hotel bills and lost property.
 In Baltimore City, you may also press criminal charges against the landlord by filing a complaint with the District Court Commissioner: District Court Commissioner, 500 North Calvert St. #200, Baltimore MD 21202, phone: 410-767-5774.

 Apartment complexes can take steps to avoid the spread of COVID-19.
 This includes screening visitors, limiting visitors, closing common areas, limiting gatherings in common areas, and cleaning touch-points such as elevator buttons, entry doors, and other features of the building.